-Connecting a laptop to a TV couldn’t be easier.
-From business solutions to elevating your home theater experience, connecting your laptop to a TV offers a host of benefits.
-Extend your laptop screen to your TV for an immersive experience, watch the movies downloaded to your computer’s hard drive on the big screen, or present information to your coworkers in an interactive way.
+Connecting a laptop to a TV offers a host of benefits – from business solutions to elevating your home theater experience.
+Extend your laptop screen to your TV to watch the movies downloaded to your computer’s hard drive on your big screen, or present information to your coworkers in an interactive way.

 Option One: Wired Connection